microsoft/fluentui-blazor/src/Assets/Generator/ReadMe.md

    The `rsync` command should only copy new ad/or update files.

-7. a) Compile the project and run the `FluentUIIconsGenerator.exe` application, passing the **Assets** path to this local folder containing the SVG images as a parameter.
+7. a) Compile the project and run the `FluentAssetsGenerator.exe` application, passing the **Assets** path to this local folder containing the SVG images as a parameter.

 	   ```cmd
-	   FluentUIIconsGenerator.exe --Assets=C:\Temp\Icons --Target=./Samples --Library=Icon
+	   FluentAssetsGenerator.exe --Assets=C:\Temp\Icons --Target=./Samples --Library=Icon
 	   ```

    b) Or run the project, passing parameters to the `Properties/launchSettings.json` file: